-In order for transfer credits to be articulated, official documents must be submitted either to SUNY Old Westbury Office of Admissions for New Students or the Office of the Registrar for Continuing Students.
+In order for transfer credits to be articulated, official documents must be submitted either to SUNY Old Westbury Office of Admissions for New Students or the Transfer Services Office for Continuing Students.
+Continuing students may send secure electronic transcripts to Transfer Services via email at email@example.com .

 Sources of Transfer Credit